 - Counseling clients on compliance with developing labor and employment laws, including the FLSA, NLRA, and various state and local wage requirements, as well as laws affecting employee benefit plans, including the Employee Retirement Income Security Act (ERISA), the Internal Revenue Code, and COBRA

 - Drafting, reviewing, and negotiating employment, retention, severance, and termination agreements

 - Performing internal investigations when allegations of wrongdoing arise in the workplace

 - Conducting due diligence in connection with executive compensation, employee benefits, and labor and employment matters for M&A transactions,

-- Advises clients on the design, implementation, maintenance, and termination of various types of employee benefit plans—including defined contribution, defined benefit, self-insured and fully-insured medical, life, and disability—as well as employee assistance programs, wellness programs, cafeteria plans, health savings and reimbursement account plans, flexible spending accounts, fringe benefits, severance plans, and other types of compensation and benefit arrangements
+- Advising clients on the design, implementation, maintenance, and termination of various types of employee benefit plans—including defined contribution, defined benefit, self-insured and fully-insured medical, life, and disability—as well as employee assistance programs, wellness programs, cafeteria plans, health savings and reimbursement account plans, flexible spending accounts, fringe benefits, severance plans, and other types of compensation and benefit arrangements

-While attending law school, Mr. Lech served as a Judicial Intern for the Honorable Frederic Block of the U.S. District Court for the Eastern District of New York, as an Intern in the Civil Division of the United States Attorney's Office for the Eastern District of New York, and as a Judicial Intern for the Honorable Ronald L. Ellis of the U.S. District Court for the Southern District of New York.
+While attending law school, Christopher served as a Judicial Intern for the Honorable Frederic Block of the U.S. District Court for the Eastern District of New York, as an Intern in the Civil Division of the United States Attorney’s Office for the Eastern District of New York, and as a Judicial Intern for the Honorable Ronald L. Ellis of the U.S. District Court for the Southern District of New York.